Dick Clark's New Year's Rockin' Eve

-Following the death of Guy Lombardo on November 5, 1977 and the decline of CBS's specials, New Year's Rockin' Eve grew in popularity and became the dominant New Year's special on U.S. television.
+Following the death of Guy Lombardo on November 5, 1977, and the decline of CBS's specials, New Year's Rockin' Eve grew in popularity and became the dominant New Year's special on American television.
 New Year's Rockin' Eve has consistently remained the highest-rated New Year's Eve special broadcast by the United States' major television networks; its 2012 edition peaked at 22.6 million home viewers, not including viewers watching from public locations, which were not yet measured by Nielsen at the time.
-The special has most recently been renewed through at least 2028–29.
+The special was renewed through at least 2028–29 in November 2023.

-Dick Clark hosted New Year's Rockin' Eve annually from 1973 through 2004.
+Dick Clark hosted New Year's Rockin' Eve annually from 1971 through 2004.
+(Note: The 1999–2000 edition is excluded as ABC 2000 Today, which was a broadcast of ABC News, aired in its place and thus cannot be counted as an episode of Dick Clark's New Year's Rockin' Eve.)
 For 2000, Clark participated in ABC News' day-long ABC 2000 Today telecast, joining overall host Peter Jennings for coverage from Times Square.
 In December 2004, Clark suffered a stroke, which resulted in Regis Philbin serving as guest host.
-Clark experienced lingering speech impediments from the stroke, causing Ryan Seacrest to became co-host with Clark the following year.
-He continued to make limited appearances as a co-host until his death on April 18, 2012.
+As Clark experienced lingering speech impediments from the stroke, Ryan Seacrest began serving as a host and executive producer the following year.
+Clark continued to make limited appearances as a co-host until his death on April 18, 2012.
 Hosting solo since the 2012–13 edition, Seacrest has been accompanied by various guest correspondents; since the 2023–24 edition, Rita Ora has served as a Times Square correspondent, while Jeannie Mai has hosted the Los Angeles-based concert segments.